Quality declaration - summary

 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error.
 There are about two chances in three (66%) that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 (95%) that the difference will be less than two standard errors.

-Standard errors are discussed further in Technical Note - Standard Errors.
-The standard error of annual family estimates may be calculated by using the spreadsheet contained in Labour Force Survey Standard Errors, Data Cube (cat. no. 6298.0.55.001).
+Standard errors are discussed further in Technical Note - Data Quality.
+The standard error of annual family estimates may be calculated by using the spreadsheet contained in Labour Force Survey Standard Errors, Data Cube, Feb 2014 (cat. no. 6298.0.55.001).

 From October 2008, the method of producing family estimates from the Labour Force Survey was improved to include the following:

-The Labour Force Survey Estimates are calculated in such a way as to sum to independent estimates of the civilian population aged 15 years and over (population benchmarks).
-These population benchmarks are based on Estimated Resident Population (ERP) data.
-Generally, revisions are made to population benchmarks for the LFS following the final rebasing of population estimates to the latest five yearly Census of Population and Housing, or when the need arises.
+The estimates are calculated in such a way as to sum to independent counts of persons and households (benchmarks).
+These benchmarks are updated based on Estimated Resident Population (ERP) data.
+Generally, revisions are made to benchmarks following the final rebasing of population estimates to the latest five-yearly Census of Population and Housing.

-The Labour Force Status and Other Characteristics of Families release contains a summary of findings (Australian Families, Couple Families, One Parent Families, Jobless Families, and Dependants aged 15 to 24 years) to aid interpretation of the results of the survey.
-Explanatory notes, a technical note, a glossary and an explanation of the terms 'family' and 'dependant' (in What is a Family?) are also included to further aid in the interpretation of the results.
-Details of the methodology and concepts used are also provided in a separate Information Paper: Improvements to Family Estimates from the Labour Force Survey, 2008 (cat. no. 6224.0.55.002).
+The Labour Force Status and Other Characteristics of Families release contains a summary of findings to aid interpretation of the results.
+Explanatory notes, a technical note, a glossary are also included to further aid in the interpretation.
+Details of the methodology and concepts used are also provided in a separate Information Paper: Improvements to Family Estimates from the Labour Force Survey, 2008

-For further information about these and related statistics, contact the National Information and Referral Service on 1300 135 070, email email@example.com or Labour Force on Canberra (02) 6252 6525, email firstname.lastname@example.org
+For further information about these and related statistics, contact the National Information and Referral Service on 1300 135 070 or via email to email@example.com.